Noriller/easy-tailwind/README.md

   },
 );
 // this will return:
-('some base classes here breaking the line because it was getting too long mod1:classes mod1:with mod1:mod1 mod2:classes mod2:with mod2:only mod2:mod2 mod2:subMod1:nested mod2:subMod1:classes mod2:subMod1:with mod2:subMod1:both');
+'some base classes here breaking the line because it was getting too long mod1:classes mod1:with mod1:mod1 mod2:classes mod2:with mod2:only mod2:mod2 mod2:subMod1:nested mod2:subMod1:classes mod2:subMod1:with mod2:subMod1:both';
 ```

 Now use it where you would use the Tailwind classes.